ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

 - ⚠️ Use for relative sweeps or low-field baselines only; switch to HSS for absolute accuracy requirements.

 **Friction Model:**
-- ❌ Over-predicts by +800% to +6,800% across the entire grid.
+- ⚠️ Matches theory within +4–15% for 1–10 Td regardless of pressure.
-- ❌ Retained only for debugging and slated for replacement with a mobility table model.
+- ❌ Diverges quickly beyond 20 Td (up to +170%) because damping ignores field-heated mobility; still slated for replacement with a mobility-table model.

 **Overall IMS Validation Status:**
 ICARION v1.0 collision models show **good agreement with Mason-Schamp theory in their validity regions**, but exhibit systematic deviations indicating need for: